 - Stage 3: After workloads have failed back, you reenable replication.

 VMware failback from Azure

-Review the support matrix Follow the tutorial to enable VMware to Azure replication.
-Run a failover and failback.
+Follow this tutorial to enable physical server to Azure replication.